Home Pottery Studio Set Up Guide

 Ribs and Scrapers

-These tools are for throwing and can help shape or smoothen pots as you form them on the wheel.
-If you’re planning on making coiled pots, you’ll also need these tools during the “rib and hand” method.
+These tools are for throwing and can help shape or smooth pots as you form them on the wheel.
+If you’re planning to make coiled pots, you’ll also need these tools for the “rib and hand” method.

-They come in different shapes and sizes, but the most common material for these tools are metal, wood, or rubber.
-Potters use ribs and scrapers interchangeably, but Rubber Ribs are more popular because they can be easy to work with and the Metal Scarpers provide the smoothest finish possible.
+They come in different shapes and sizes, but the most common materials for these tools are metal, wood, or rubber.
+Potters use ribs and scrapers interchangeably, but Rubber Ribs are more popular because they are easy to work with, and Metal Scrapers provide the smoothest possible finish.

 Needle Tool /Potter’s Needle